pragmint/open-practices/resources/zebras-all-the-way-down.md

-# Zebras All the Way Down by Bryan Cantrill,
+# Zebras All the Way Down by Bryan Cantrill

 Resource type: Video